tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 If you have any comments or queries, please reach out to us at rafael.lazar@unibas.ch and manuel.spitschan@tum.de.

+The laboratory log file (`lablog_RSOS-191613.csv`) provides an overview of the most relevant metadata for all invited participants.

 <span style="color: red;">
 Shortcut to hypothesis testing: </span>
 You can find the results of the hypothesis tests as output from the  `hypotheses.rmd` file in two versions for the two respective samples:
 1) n=83,  75% data loss threshold: `hypotheses_n83.html`
 2) n=63, 50% data loss threshold: `hypotheses_n63.html`

-The provided laboratory log file (`lablog_RSOS-191613.csv`) summarises the most relevant metadata for all invited participants.

 # Dependency management
 This R project applies [`renv`](https://rstudio.github.io/renv/articles/renv.html) for package management.
 Use `renv::restore()` to download the correct package versions and ensure computational reproducibility.